Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 - Embedding Git functionality as standard library.
 - Interop with multiple languages.
-- Libgccjit or WASI or compiling to DLL (possibly using Zigs) for JIT compiling.
+- Libgccjit or WASI or compiling to DLL (possibly using Zigs?
+Or maybe Cython?) for JIT or AOT compiling.
 - Maybe make a wrapper and library for Wicked Engine?
 - Wrapper for PyTorch?
 - Calculus math calculations as part of language's operators?